Give a monthly gift

 - Find out more about our work, including details and case studies of individual projects and initiatives, on our interactive world map showing our reach and impact.

-This includes 79 countries where CARE delivered or supported humanitarian and/or development projects and initiatives.
-It also includes CARE member countries (like CARE International UK) and their sub-offices which raise funds for CARE's work, provide technical support and guidance for the humanitarian and development programmes in the countries listed above, and carry out advocacy, campaigning and other activities to tackle global poverty.
+This includes 85 countries where CARE delivered or supported humanitarian and/or development projects and initiatives.
+It also includes CARE member countries (like CARE International UK) and affiliate offices which raise funds for CARE's work, provide technical support and guidance for our humanitarian and development programmes, and carry out advocacy, campaigning and other activities to tackle global poverty.
 Find out more on our countries page.
-You can also see a detailed breakdown and explanation of CARE’s country presence in 2018 in this PDF:

 How are we doing on our 2015-2020 Programme Strategy outcome areas?